 To date, we have not been required to pay U.S. federal or state income taxes because we have not generated taxable income.
-Income tax recognized for the three and six months ended June 30, 2023 related to the foreign withholding taxes incurred as a result of the milestone payment received from the Simcere license agreement during the quarter.
-We did not recognize any income tax expense for the three and six months ended June 30, 2022.
+Income tax recognized for the three and nine months ended September 30, 2023 and 2022, related to the foreign withholding taxes incurred as a result of milestone payments received from Simcere.